 I wasn’t originally going to post about London since I figured what can you really talk about when this is the 4th time in London not counting layovers.
-You would think you couldn’t do much more after your 4th time in a city but with a city like London, great travel friends and local U.K. friends this short 3 day weekend proved you can still discover and experience new things in a city you have visited.
+You would think you couldn’t do much more after your 4th, 5th, etc. time in a city but with a city like London, great travel friends and local U.K. friends this short 3 day weekend proved you can still discover and experience new things in a city you have visited.

 My original intent for heading to London was to meet my good friend from Chicago who was planning to visit London during this time and had offered to bring me some items I needed and take things I had discovered I didn’t (such as my Norte Dame white sweater.
 Why I thought a white sweater was a good idea for this trip is still beyond me and I’m a bit ashamed to admit my amateur travel mistake.)
 I ended up meeting up with Irene in Dublin as this was her first stop on her European holiday and was there while I was in Dublin.
-Realistically with a little more communication I would have been able to skip London but I’m glad I didn’t as I was able to be a busy social butterfly without the pressure of having to check out tourist sights, do tours etc.
+Realistically with a little more communication I would have been able to skip London but I’m glad I didn’t as I was able to be a busy social butterfly without the pressure of having to check off tourist sights, do tours etc.

 Since I knew this city was a repeat for me I decided to reach out to some friends in the U.K. and ask where they went when they came to visit London.
 I was told by Tom who I met in Budapest during this trip to check out Brick Lane’s Sunday Market and Shoreditch area as well as checking out the food markets.
 Definitely cool and young neighborhoods with lots of art and culture.
 Justin who I met in Prague last year recommended one of his favorite places, Primrosa Hill for an awesome view of the city.
 The beautiful weather worked in Andrew and my favor quite nicely so picking up a bottle of wine in a shop in Camden and enjoying the park, sun and view of London was a lovely way to spend our Sunday afternoon.